Tight bounds of quantum speed limit for noisy dynamics via maximum rotation angles

 \section{Abstract}

-The laws of quantum physics place a limit on the speed of computation, in particular the evolution time of a system cannot be arbitrarily fast.
-Bounds on the speed of evolution for unitary dynamics have been long studied.
-A few bounds on the speed of evolution for noisy dynamics have also been obtained recently, these bounds, however, are in general not tight.
-In this article we present a new framework for quantum speed limit of noisy dynamics.
-With this framework we obtain the exact maximal angle that a noisy dynamics can achieve at any given time, this then provides tight bounds on the evolution time for noisy dynamics.
-The obtained bound reveals that noisy dynamics are generically different from unitary dynamics, in particular we show that the 'orthogonalization' time, which is the minimum time needed to evolve any state to its orthogonal states, is in general not applicable to noisy dynamics.
+{The laws of quantum physics place a limit on the speed of computation.
+In particular, the evolution time of a system from an initial state to a final state cannot be arbitrarily short.
+Bounds on the speed of evolution for unitary dynamics have long been studied.
+A few bounds on the speed of evolution for noisy dynamics have also been obtained recently, which are, however, not tight.
+In this paper, we present a new framework for quantum speed limit concerning noisy dynamics.
+Within this framework, we obtain the exact maximum rotation angle that noisy dynamics can achieve at any given time, which gives rise to a tight bound on the evolution time for noisy dynamics.
+The bound obtained through semi-definite programming highlights the fundamental differences between noisy dynamics and unitary dynamics.
+Furthermore, we show that the \textit{orthogonalization} time, defined as the minimum time required to evolve any initial state to a state with zero fidelity with respect to the initial state, is generally not applicable to noisy dynamics.}